cyanocorax/machine-learning-in-c/perceptron/README.md

 - LR: The learning rate, that can slow down or speed up the perceptron's learning.
 ## Local variables
 - inputs: The inputs to the perceptron.
-- t_output: The teacher data that is be compared with the output of the perceptron.
+- t_output: The teacher data that is compared with the output of the perceptron.
 ## Activation function
 - sigmoid: The program uses sigmoid function as an activation function.
 You can change it with another one, the signature of which is 'double some_func(double)'.